MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/data-move-faq.md

 SharePoint Online and OneDrive for Business cannot migrate to the new datacenter geo as part of the Move Program, though you can configure OneDrive for Business shares to move to any region you wish via the Multi Geo program.

-## What are the exceptions for Intune data locations?

-Microsoft will not store Intune customer data at rest outside the stated Geo. except if:

-- It is necessary for Microsoft to provide customer support, troubleshoot the service, or comply with legal requirements.
-- The customer configures an account to enable such storage of customer data, including through the use of the following:

-  - Features that are designed to operate globally, such as Content Delivery Network (CDN), which provides a global caching service and stores customer data at edge locations around the world.

-  - Azure Active Directory (Azure AD), which may store directory data globally.
-This does not apply to Azure AD deployments in the United States (where Azure AD data is stored solely in the United States) or in Europe (where Azure AD data is stored in Europe or the United States).

-  - Preview, beta, or other prerelease services, which typically store customer data in the United States but may store it globally.

-Regardless, Microsoft does not control or limit the Geo from which customers or their end users may access customer data.

 ## Related topics

 [Moving core data to new Microsoft 365 datacenter geos](moving-data-to-new-datacenter-geos.md)